Frequently Asked Questions

 A Bench-to-Bedside (BtB) Award is a funding award to research teams seeking to translate basic scientific findings into therapeutic interventions for patients or to increase understanding of important disease processes.

 These two-year awards provide $150,000 a year, not including indirect costs.
 Research teams may share the funds as they deem appropriate, although at least some funds must be retained by the intramural researchers.

 BtB proposals can fall into one of seven categories: AIDS, behavioral and social sciences, dietary supplements, minority health, rare diseases, women's health projects, and the general category, supported by the NIH Director BtB stable funds.

 All BtB teams should involve an intramural investigator PLUS one or more investigators from another NIH institute and/or one or more extramural partners.
 The team must include at least one basic scientist and one clinical researcher.
-For awards involving extramural partners, extramural funds will be as awarded via an administrative supplement to an existing grant.
-In order to avoid funding delays, the grant vehicle should have commitments for both FY2019 and FY2020 and be active through May 31, 2021, and the support must be consistent with the approved aims and objectives of the parent grant.
+For awards involving extramural partners, award funds will be directed to the extramural co-investigator/PI as an administrative supplement to an eligible NIH grant.
+The BtB project must be consistent with the approved aims and objectives of the parent grant.
+If an acceptable NIH grant is not available for supplementation at the time of the original award or when the year 2 award is being processed, supplemental funding may be delayed or denied.

 Both intramural and extramural NIH investigators will be able to initiate applications for BtB research projects, although only intramural investigators can submit LOIs or applications through proposalCentral.

 Intramural investigators in all institutes/centers are eligible to serve as project leaders on proposals.
 At least one intramural investigator on the project must have responsibility for scientific and budgetary oversight (e.g., the investigator must have a budget/assigned CAN and resources).